Q. What causes hearing loss?

 Living with tinnitus may be challenging at times.
 Ongoing noise is disruptive and affects a person's ability to hear, work, or even sleep.
 It is a growing problem for musicians and people in the military.
 According to the American Tinnitus Association, tinnitus is the number one service-connected disability for veterans from all periods of service.

-If a person thinks he/she is living with tinnitus, talking with a healthcare provider about hearing aids, sound machines, medicines, and even techniques to help cope with noise are the best options to aid in management.
+If a person thinks he/she is living with bothersome tinnitus and/or sound sensitivity issues, talking with a healthcare provider that is appropriately trained in tinnitus management and sound therapies is a good place to start.
+Depending on the severity of tinnitus and other sound sensitivity issues that are present, other hearing healthcare providers may also be able to help using hearing aids, sound machines, medicines, and even techniques to help cope with noise are the best options to aid in management.

 Additional Tinnitus Resources